rajasbaadkar/Flight-Booking-System/README.md

 # flight-booking-system
-A flight booking system built in python for distributed computing in computer engineering.
+This repository implements a flight booking system using various concepts of Distributed Computing such as load balancing, clock synchronization etc.

 # Install Dependencies
 pip install termcolor PrettyTable colored